 This contagious skin condition can often be mistaken for other skin conditions such as warts

-, herpes sores, basal cell skin cancer and lichen planus.
+, chickenpox or shingles, herpes sores, basal cell skin cancer and lichen planus.
 The most common and distinguishing symptom of molluscum

 is the appearance of small lesions or bumps, which are often indented in the center.
 It is this indentation that greatly helps with a diagnosis.